 Who should take this course?

-The course is suitable for both beginners and more experienced students whishing to improve their skills.
+Beginners and more experienced students whishing to improve their portrait drawing and painting skills.

 On completion of this course you could consider a more advanced course such as Painting: The Next Step.